KhronosGroup/Vulkan-ValidationLayers/docs/fine_grained_locking.md

 #### Image Layouts

-`IMAGE_STATE` maintains the global version of the image's layout state:
+`vvl::Image` maintains the global version of the image's layout state:

 ```